extrange/personal-blog/docs/blog-posts/2022-05-22-my-self-hosting-journey.md

 ## SSH Access

-SSH access to my server is primarily over 2 methods: certificates/public keys, and password access with 2FA (provided via [Google Authenticator PAM][google-authenticator-pam][^pam-issues]).
+SSH access to my server is available via public keys, password access with 2FA (provided via [Google Authenticator PAM][google-authenticator-pam][^pam-issues]) and Web terminal access via [Apache Guacamole](./2022-07-10-win11-vm-gpu-passthrough.md#5-setup-apache-guacamole).

+I previously used [SSH with certificates](./2022-02-07-ssh-with-certificates.md), however it does not allow me to revoke access as easily as public keys.

 ### Mobile